zilingh8/Medical_Jeopardy/README.md

 It includes a brief description of the purpose of each class, expected methods/functions, inputs and outputs for each method/function and how the user will interact with the program / objects.

 2. Medical Jeopardy Reflections.pdf:
-Contains instructions about to use the script as well as a discussion of challenges I faced and how I overcame these challenges.
+Contains instructions on how to use the script as well as a discussion of challenges I faced and how I overcame these challenges.

 3. Medical_Jeopardy.py :